Monitor flow & return temperatures of boiler

 - The automation trigger is based on the changing state (on / off) of this entity.

-- The notification message will be sent to your smartphone via the alarm_stream to be sure the vibrate/silent ringer mode won’t avoid your device to ring.
+- The notification message will be sent to your smartphone via the alarm stream to be sure the vibrate/silent ringer mode won’t prevent your device from ringing.

 The code is checked into GitHub at: forgani/Temperatures-of-a-heating-system